Featured Publications

 16. SCI: Fan, Yuan., Chen, Mingze*.
 A systematic review of measurement tools and senior engagement in urban nature: Health benefits and behavioral patterns analysis.
 Health and Place 2025 | https://doi.org/10.1016/j.healthplace.2024.103410.

 15. SCI: Luo, Tianze., Chen, Mingze*.
-Advancements insupervised machine learning foroutdoor thermal comfort: Acomprehensive systematic review ofscales, applications, and data types.
+Advancements insupervised machine learning foroutdoor thermal comfort: Acomprehensive systematic review of scales, applications, and data types.
 Energy & Buildings 2025 | https://doi.org/10.1016/j.enbuild.2024.115255.

 14. SCI: Sun, Pingyao., Chen, Mingze*., Jingyi, Chen*.
 The “Blue” Habitat of Urban & Suburban Areas and approaches for its